Authentication Guide

 Grant Type: client_credentials Client ID: (token) Client Secret: (secret) Access Token URL: https://sandbox.alloy.co/v1/oauth/bearer

-If you want to roll your own, just pass the token and secret via basic auth (as explained above) to POST /oauth/bearer with a grant type of “client_credentials”.
+If you want to roll your own, pass the token and secret via basic auth (as explained above) to POST /oauth/bearer with a grant type of “client_credentials”.

-Alloy expects for the bearer token to be included in all API requests to the server in a header that looks like the following:
+Alloy expects the bearer token to be included in all API requests to the server in a header that looks like the following:

 Authorization: Bearer <bearer_token>